 - Advantages of using ASP.NET MVC to develop Web Application

 What is ASP.NET MVC?

-The ASP.NET MVC is an open source web application development framework provided by Microsoft which is built on top of the .NET Framework.
+The ASP.NET MVC is a web application development framework provided by Microsoft which is built on top of the .NET Framework.
 We can use this ASP.NET MVC Framework to develop web applications which provide a clean separation of code.
 The ASP.NET MVC framework is the most extensible and customizable framework provided by Microsoft.

 The ASP.NET MVC Framework is based on MVC (Model-View-Controller) Design Pattern.
 So the point that I need to highlight is ASP.NET MVC is a Framework whereas MVC is a Design Pattern.